Skip to main content

 • “The procedurally generated maps and encounters keep gameplay feeling fresh and unpredictable, while permadeath adds tension and stakes to every decision.”

-• “The gameplay is clunky, text disappears way too fast for some reason, and there's too many moments where you're like 'whoa okay I guess my run is over because that happens apparently!'”
+• “The gameplay is clunky, text disappears way too fast for some reason, and there are too many moments where you're like 'whoa okay I guess my run is over because that happens apparently!'”

 • graphics